-I love love these cute little breads.
+I love these cute olive-walnut mini breads.
 They are rich, I won’t lie.
-I hate to lament my muffin tops after I bake the breads in huge batches, without giving a break in between.
+I hate to lament my muffin tops after I bake these tasty treats in huge batches, oftentimes back to back, and indulge myself non-stop.
 But if you are less of a glutton than I am and can control your appetite, you will be just fine.
 You will survive.
 These mini breads are fantastic.
-Olives and walnuts – a match made in heaven.
-I love how the olives peek through the shiny golden crust and the walnuts stay inside for a hidden bonus – crunch and added taste.
+Olives and walnuts—a match made in heaven.
+I love how the tiny bits of black olives peek through the shiny golden crust once the cookies have baked.
+And the walnuts stay inside for a hidden bonus—crunch and added taste.
 Pure delight.

 Adapted from “Caya Davet” by Fatos Yagci